Free Consultation / 24 Hours a Day - (614) 500-3836

 Convictions for making, selling, delivering, or advertising counterfeit drugs are felonies in Ohio, and can have far-reaching impacts on your life.
 In addition to jail time and hefty fines, you may lose your driver’s license, and might find yourself in jeopardy of losing your livelihood.

-Counterfeit Drugs Defined
+Legal Definition of Counterfeit Drugs

 The legal definition of counterfeit drugs centers on the ideas of representation and belief.
 In essence, if you lead someone to believe that one substance is a controlled substance, then you may be charged with a counterfeit drug offense.